PunchThrough/bean-docs/src/features/grove-modules.md

 ## Attach Grove Modules

-Here is a diagram of how to attach the modules from the [Grove Starter Kit](http://store.punchthrough.com/collections/all/products/grove-starter-kit-pre-order).
+Now we will connect some of the Grove modules from the [Grove Starter Kit](http://store.punchthrough.com/collections/all/products/grove-starter-kit-pre-order).
 This project will use the [touch sensor](http://wiki.seeed.cc/Grove-Touch_Sensor), [potentiometer](http://wiki.seeed.cc/Grove-Rotary_Angle_Sensor), and [buzzer](http://wiki.seeed.cc/Grove-Buzzer) modules.

+{{{img_rel this 'grove-modules1.png' "Grove modules for this project"}}}

+Before starting, make sure the Bean+ is in 5V mode, which is required by the Grove modules.

+{{{img_rel this 'bean-plus-5-or-3.png' "Make sure the Bean+ is in 5V mode"}}}

+Plug the included 4-wire header cables into the modules:

+{{{img_rel this 'grove-modules2.png' "Grove modules with cables connected"}}}

+Next, connect the potentiometer to the `A2/A3` port and the buzzer into the buzzer into the `I2C` port as shown below:

+{{{img_rel this 'grove-modules-connected' "Plug the Grove modules into the Bean+"}}}

+If we run out of Grove ports like we have just now, there is an easy workaround; connect some wires to the touch sensor (the colors of the wires do not matter, but matching wire colors will help us kep track of which ones go where):

+{{{img_rel this 'touch-sensor-wires.png' "Attach wires to the touch sensor cable"}}}

+Now connect the wires from the touch sensor cable to the Bean+ as pictured below:

+{{{img_rel this 'module-pins-closeup.png' "Closeup of the pins connecting to the touch sensor"}}}

+Everything should be connected now.
+Make sure your Bean+ looks like the one in the image below:

+{{{img_rel this 'all-modules-connected.png' "Your Bean+ should look like this one"}}}

 ## Program Your Bean

-Upload the following sketch to your Bean.
-This sketch will
+Now that all the hardware is connected, upload the following sketch to your Bean.
+This sketch will emit noises from the buzzer whenever the touch sensor is pressed, and the frequency of the noise can be altered with the potentiometer.

 ```cpp
 #define TOUCH_SENSOR     0